Aliqyan-21/echosium/readme.md

 Contributions are welcome!
 Feel free to:

 - Report bugs
+- Discussing the current state of the code
+- Submitting a fix
-- Suggest features
+- Proposing new features
-- Submit pull requests

-## 📝 License
+## License

 This project is licensed under the Apache-2.0 License